 You learn how the secret formula originated at the Vault of the Secret Formula.

 You also learn how Coke’s competitors tried to copy the success of Coca‑Cola and how the owners of Coca‑Cola managed to keep the formula a secret over the last 125 years.

-This section of World of Coca-Cola is your opportunity to get closer to the famous secret formula than ever before!
+This section of World of Coca-Cola allows you to get closer to the famous secret formula than ever!

 Milestones of Refreshment

 This section consists of ten galleries that explore the story of The Coca‑Cola Company in an exciting walk through history.

 Some of the most special exhibits are a circa 1880s soda fountain, a 1939 delivery truck from Argentina, and the Coca‑Cola contour bottle.

 David Lee, a Buenos Aires, Argentina bottler, gifted the 1939 Chevrolet Delivery Truck.

 Because of its massive size, the Coke Museum was built around the truck – making it the first exhibit at World of Coca-Cola.